 How to Make Irish Coffee

 Brew your favorite medium roast coffee, nothing with artificial flavors like hazelnut or French vanilla.
-Add 1-2 teaspoons of sugar, an ounce or Irish whiskey (I like Jameson’s or Tullamore DEW), and top with a float of very lightly whipped cream by pouring gently over a spoon.
+Add 1-2 teaspoons of sugar, an ounce of Irish whiskey (I like Jameson’s or Tullamore DEW), and top with a float of very lightly whipped cream by pouring gently over a spoon.
 Almost as if you were making a black and tan.
-This is the way Irish coffee was meant to be drank!
+This is the way Irish coffee was meant to be!

 Sure you can buy bottled whipped cream and just use that as a shortcut, the real stuff is just way better and more authentic.
 Just whatever you do, don’t use cool whip.
 Please, no.

 How Do I Make Slightly Whipped Cream, Shawn?